-The ear is a complicated part of the body, made up of several different chambers.
-Ear infections can strike in any one of these chambers and cause various symptoms.
+The ear is a complicated part of the body, consisting of several different parts.
+Ear infections can strike in any of these parts and cause various symptoms.

-The three main parts of the ear are known as the inner, middle, and outer ear.
+The three main parts of the ear are the inner, middle, and outer ear.

 Symptoms of ear infections in adults vary depending on location and can include: